Diegocndd/Diegocndd/README.md

 As a computer science student, I am passionate about algorithms and technology.
 I'm a front-end developer with extensive knowledge in creating web and mobile interfaces.

 - Solid knowledge of JavaScript and Python. 🐍
-- Studying user experience and web accessibility in my spare time. 🤔
+- Studying user experience, web accessibility and data science in my spare time. 🤔
 - Low level programming enthusiast (Assembly and C language). ⬇️
+- Web Scraping lover

 ## Tech Skills

 - JavaScript (React, React Native, NodeJS and Photoshop automation).
 - Git and Github
-- Python (solid knowledge in web crawling).
+- Python (solid knowledge in web scraping).

 ## Discover a little of what I'm doing